 This is where I share my perspective about writing and reading good books.

 An American businessman is imprisoned in Turkmenistan for a crime he did not commit.
 Who was responsible for framing him and will he be able to clear his name?
-Read The Expendable Man in print or for your e-reader.
-Click here to learn more.
+Read The Expendable Man in print or on your e-reader.

-Making the Grade: Shannon Lynch is promoted to detective grade on the Albany Police Department.
+Shannon Lynch is promoted to detective grade on the Albany (NY) Police Department.
 Then her past catches up with her in ways she never could have foreseen.
-Available in print and e-book versions.
-Click here to learn more.
+Making the Grade is available in print and e-book versions.

-Another suspense novel, Last Stop takes place in Upstate New York–in the Adirondacks and in my home town Gloversville.
-Copies are available now in digital format from either Amazon and Barnes & Noble.
+Last Stop on Desolation Ridge takes place in Upstate New York–in the Adirondacks and in my home town Gloversville.
+Copies are available in print and digital formats from Amazon and Barnes & Noble, the iTunes store, and other locations.

 I first envisioned becoming a writer as a teenager, but for years I did nothing to act on that desire, other than take a creative writing elective as an undergraduate.
 At times I would get an idea for a story or a novel and spend a few hours putting words on paper and later storing words on my computer.
 When I stopped working fulltime a few years ago, I began to wonder whether any of those fragments were worth trying to finish.